4forces/CI-MS4-project4/README.md

 ### Readme

-- Toggler to hide and show README contents from [https://github.com/auxfuse/Milestone4/blob/master/README.md], courteousy of CI alumni Anthony O' Brien (auxfuse)
+- Toggler to hide and show README contents from (auxfuse)[https://github.com/auxfuse/Milestone4/blob/master/README.md], courteousy of CI alumni Anthony O' Brien

 - [Adobe Color](https://color.adobe.com/create/color-wheel) to generate the color palette

 ### Deployment to Heroku

 - Lecturer [Mr. KX Chor's](https://github.com/kunxin-chor) for his (100+ page) labsheet and guidance
-- CI Webinar [Less Stress, More Success: How to Deploy Effecti](https://us02web.zoom.us/rec/play/V4tr7eTDMqJcIObFDEhRKCfcQ7nOobefV8Rac6DOv-dJyOAYUNbQl9V3vnH9Okk9S4jwwWujBioo1ygA.7eNvlTGH-lGzy5iF?autoplay=true) by tutors, Samantha and Michael, and alumni Malia.
+- CI Webinar [Less Stress, More Success: How to Deploy Effectively](https://us02web.zoom.us/rec/play/V4tr7eTDMqJcIObFDEhRKCfcQ7nOobefV8Rac6DOv-dJyOAYUNbQl9V3vnH9Okk9S4jwwWujBioo1ygA.7eNvlTGH-lGzy5iF?autoplay=true) by tutors Samantha and Michael, and alumni Malia.

-### Others
+### All Others

-- All the reference links to articles for resolving various issues as listed in the Features section of this README
+- All the reference links in the Features section of this README, leading to articles for resolving various issues

 ---